You are here

 - Seminar in Africana Studies II: Cultural, Literary and Visual Analysis

-The Director of Graduate Studies (DGS) serves as the student's main academic adviser and provisional chair during the first semester of residence and during that period will assist the student in beginning the process of forming a special committee.
+The DGS serves as the student's main academic adviser and provisional chair during the first semester of residence and during that period will assist the student in beginning the process of forming a special committee.
 Because the special committee is charged with guiding and supervising all of a student's academic work, it is important to establish this committee as soon as possible.
 The expectation is that a student will select at least one member of their committee no later than the end of the first year of graduate study.
 The entire special committee should be chosen and assigned in "Student Center" by the end of the fall semester of the second year of graduate study and the chair of the committee will become the candidate's dissertation advisor.
 The two other members of the committee represent fields of study (the "minor fields") in which the student also has a strong interest and will become competent to teach.
 The DGS will serve as a temporary member of the student's special committee until there is a full complement of functioning members.
 Minor members may be chosen from related fields outside the department, but the chair must be in the graduate field of Africana studies.
 Any changes or additions to the special committee before the A Exam can be assigned through Student Center.
 A student's special committee chair is charged with certain formal responsibilities:

 - Approving the student's choice of courses for each semester